slrwndqhr18/Migrate_helper/README.md

 # Migrate_helper
 A Go-based Excel-to-Database & (MSSQL)SQL file-to-Database Migration Tool

-I made this for flexible migration pipeline.
+I originally created this for a flexible migration pipeline.
-Now, this code is for VScode extention "ERD Editor".
-It will be usefull with this extention.
-But I will make this code for every cases(in case for not using "ERD Editor")
+Currently, the code is designed to work with the "ERD Editor" extension for VS Code, and it can be quite useful when used together.

+While "ERD Editor" is a great tool, it can be tricky at times—such as adding schema names in front of table names in MSSQL.

+That's why I decided to develop this code: to support more use cases, even when "ERD Editor" isn't used.

 ## Features